learn-co-curriculum/phase-1-method-types/README.md

 We can now interact with `area` as though it is a modifiable property, even though `area` is derived.

 Using `set`, we can set up _indirect_ control to real properties.
-From the outside, it looks like a property is being set, but behind the scenes, we can apply conditional statements:
+From the outside, it looks like a property is being set, but behind the scenes, we can define what we want to happen, including applying conditional statements:

 ```js
 set area(newArea) {